MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/api_GetStatus.md

 ### -InspectProcess

 **Optional**.
 This cmdlet will use external exes to report if IIS is running and also if required DLLs have been loaded into the IIS runtime.

+**IMPORTANT**: This parameter must be run in a PowerShell Session with Administrator permissions

 If this fails for any reason, you can run these commands manually:
 - iisreset.exe /status